Recruiting a new manager can be one of the most important and influential hires you’ll ever make.

-“For example, if you’re hiring a financial analyst manager, you’ll need to ask specific questions that test their experience and knowledge,” continues Jon.
+“For example, if you’re hiring a financial analyst manager, you’ll need to ask specific questions that test their experience and knowledge,” continues Eduardo.
 He suggests questions that assess candidates’ skills and accomplishments as well as the types of projects and teams they’ve led.
 “Do they do casual projections?
 How good are their financial modelling skills?
 Do they have a CFA (Chartered Financial Analyst) qualification?
 These are the type of questions you should ask.”

 “When assessing a candidate’s resume, ask yourself whether it shows an understandable career progression with enough time in each role for them to be able to learn the management skills you’re looking for,” adds Martin Fox, Managing Director of Robert Walters Canada.
 When it comes to interrogating a resume, it’s essential to assess each candidate’s unique skillset in relation to the job, he says, rather than simply jumping to conclusions about their experience based on previous job roles and titles.

 Have they progressed too quickly?

 “A candidate appearing on the job market just a year or so after first moving into a managerial role could be cause for concern when it comes to hiring a manager,” Martin warns.
 He explains that this could mean they were promoted beyond their comfort zone in their most recent role, or that they simply don’t have the resilience for a career in management.

 “Similarly, if a candidate is promoted up the ranks of a company quite quickly, it could mean they won’t have spent long enough in any single role to gain the type of experience you’d expect from a candidate of their seniority,” Martin continues.
 However, he notes that isn’t always the case, and suggests hiring managers use the interview process to explore a candidate’s career progression, asking questions about their management responsibilities in their roles to date.

 Do they have a unique talent?